pksurferdad/knative-microservices/README.md

 3. **Event Trigger**

-We now have the `event handler` and the `event subscriber`, but how do we now connect the two together.
+We now have the `event handler` and the `event subscriber`, but how do we now connect the two together?
 Introducing the Knative Eventing [trigger](https://knative.dev/docs/eventing/triggers/#example-triggers).
 Using the Knative Broker we created earlier, the Knative trigger will instruct the Knative Broker to publish events to the `event-subscriber` service for events that have a `type` of `event-subscriber-type` and a `source` of `event-subscriber-source`.

 Apply the manifest below to deploy the trigger.